This post is also available in: Português

 The history of Penang Island

-Presently, Penang is an important tourist destination in Malaysia for both domestic and international tourism.
+Currently, Penang is one of the richest areas in Malaysia, attracting many locals and even expats.
+Penang is also an important tourist destination in Malaysia for both domestic and international tourism.
 Every tourist we met had fallen in love with this charming little island.
 Even Malaysians are quite proud of the place.

 But, if you are looking for something even more peaceful and remote, the hotels and bungalows in the northeast of the island are the way to go.
-We recommend the Bahang Bay Hotel, in Teluk Bahang.
+We recommend the Angsana Hotel, in Teluk Bahang.

-Penang travel – what to do in Penang
+Penang travel – best things to do in George Town and around

 Do the street art trekking of Penang

-A Penang travel is not complete if not going to the Penang Hill, one of the populars Penang tourist attractions.
-It offers breathtaking views of the island, sit at approximately 823m above sea level.
+A Penang travel is not complete if not going to Penang Hill, one of the most popular Penang tourist attractions.
+It offers breathtaking views of the island, sitting at approximately 823m above sea level.
 The way to the top is through the oldest cable car, in operation since 1923.

-Instead, you can climb up the Penang Hill.
+If cable cars are not really your thing, instead, you can climb up the Penang Hill.
 Just note that it is quite a demanding trekking route.
-We recommend to see the sunset from up there, so you can grab the day light, the beautiful sunset as well as the lighting of the city, as it is opened till 22:00.
+We recommend seeing the sunset from up there, so you can grab the daylight, the beautiful sunset as well as the lighting of the city, as it is open till 22:00.

 Visit the historical Fort Cornwallis and the Victoria Clock